Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Elements of equivariant Dai-Zhang Toeplitz index theorem

 \subsection{Equivariant Dai-Zhang $\eta$-invariant}

-We first recall the definitions of equivariant $\eta$-invariants and its reduced version from \cite[Section 9]{limwang2}: for $h \in H$ and Re$(s) \gg 0,$ the $h$-equivariant $\eta$-function of a self-adjoint elliptic equivariant differential operator $D$ is defined by where $h^*$ is the induced linear map on the $\lambda$-eigenspace.
-The equivariant $\eta$-function has a meromorphic extension to the entire complex plane and is regular at $0,$ cf. \cite{gilkey95invariance,donnelly1978eta}.
-Then, we define the $h$-equivariant $\eta$-invariant of $D$ by $\eta_h(D):= \eta_h(D,0),$ and its reduced version by
+The equivariant APS $\eta$-invariants are classically known and well-studied, see for example Donnelly's original definition \cite[pg 892]{donnelly1978eta}, Zhang \cite[Equation (0.1)]{zhang90equiveta}, Fang \cite[\S 3]{fang2005equivariant}, and Lim-Wang \cite{limwang2}.
+For $h \in H$ and Re$(s) \gg 0,$ the $h$-equivariant $\eta$-function of a self-adjoint elliptic equivariant differential operator $D$ is defined by where $h^*_\lambda$ is the induced linear map on the $\lambda$-eigenspace.
+Define $h$-equivariant $\eta$-invariant of $D$ by $\eta_h(D):= \eta_h(D,0),$ and its reduced version by

+In the case of manifolds with boundary, the regularity at $s=0$ of the equivariant $\eta$-function $\eta_h(D_{P},s)$ for $P$ in some appropriate projection space is non-trivial.
+A detailed discussion and proof is provided in Appendix B.

-We are now ready to define the equivariant version of the Dai-Zhang reduced $\eta$-invariant (cf. \cite[Definition 2.2]{dai2006index}) on an even dimensional manifold $M$ (which is the boundary of another manifold).
-Let $g$ be a unitary representative in $K^1_H(M)$.
-Consider the path
+We are now ready to define the equivariant version of the Dai-Zhang reduced $\eta$-invariant (cf. \cite[Definition 2.2]{dai2006index}) on the even dimensional boundary $\partial M$ of $M.$ Let $g$ be a unitary representative in $K^1_H(\partial M)$.
+For $s\in [0,1],$ consider